igor-toporet/simply-test-data/README.md

 Agnostic
 ========

-Can be used with any unit-test tools and framework as well as data generation libraries.
+Can be used with any unit-test tool and framework as well as data generation library.